alexisgrenon/airevisuelle/content/singles/catalog.en.md

 ---
-title: "L'Aire Visuelle | Catalogue de produits de la vue"
+title: "L'Aire Visuelle | Eyewear and Glasses Catalog"
-titre: "Vaste sélection de lunettes à Laval, nous sommes votre lunetterie"
-description: "L'Aire Visuelle vous offre des prix compétitif et un service d'optométrie et de lunetterie imbattable dans la région de Laval"
+titre: "Best selection of glasses and eyeglass frames in Laval"
+description: "We offer you Eye glasses and eyeglass frames that suit your health and fashion needs.
+We also offer high quality contact lenses."
 image:
+slug: catalog
-i18nlanguage: fr
+i18nlanguage: en
+type: catalogue
+layout: list
 draft: false
 designers:
   - id: "dior"